0n0w1c/canisters/readme.md

 ## Canisters
-Introduces reuseable (or disposable) canisters
+Introduces reusable (or disposable) canisters

 Canisters are added as an additional ingredient for rocket fuel.
 When rocket (nuclear/plutonium) fuel is used, an empty canister is returned.